Emmotes/ic_spoilers/docs/ishi.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Treasure Hunter** (Guess)
-> Increase the effect of Let's Find Some Treasure by 100% for every 4 seconds it has been since Ishi attacked but did not kill an enemy, stacking multiplicatively up to 15 times.
+> Ishi increases the effect of Let's Find Some Treasure by 100% for every 4 seconds it has been since Ishi attacked but did not kill an enemy, stacking multiplicatively up to 15 times.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>